mmichie/m28/ROADMAP.md

 - 🎯 < 10 cyclomatic complexity for all functions
 - 🎯 > 80% test coverage for core packages
 - 🎯 < 5% code duplication
+- 🎯 No functions > 100 lines
+- 🎯 Zero panic() calls in non-test code

 ## 🗺️ Long-term Vision